r-Techsupport/rTS_Wiki/docs/factoids/cmos.md

 4. Reinsert the CMOS battery, reconnect power and try starting the machine.

 ## Method 2: Using the CMOS Clear pins
-Many desktop and even some laptop motherboards.
+The CMOS Clear pins are present on many desktop and even some laptop motherboards.
 If you can locate the CMOS clear pins (Note: Different motherboards label the CMOS clear pins differently, ASUS lables it as CLRTC, Gigabyte labels it CMOS_CLEAR, etc.)

 1. Unplug PSU power cable from wall, this ensures no power is going to the PC.
 If on laptop, disconnect the battery from the motherboard as well.